 John Muir Elementary School

-- John Muir Elementary School's student population of 520 students has grown by 5% over five school years.
+- John Muir Elementary School's student population of 510 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-6|

 |Total Students||510 students|

 |Total Classroom Teachers||24 teachers|

 |Students by Grade|

 - John Muir Elementary School is ranked within the bottom 50% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 21:1 has decreased from 22:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (CA)|